flyingcircusio/algolearn/README.md

 # algolearn - a 16-bit "learner computer" in Python

-algolearn provides a very simple "learner computer" in Python to solve algorithmic challenges that has historically been taught in Pascal.
+algolearn provides a very simple "learner computer" in Python to solve foundational algorithmic challenges that has historically been taught in Pascal, C or even Basic.

 You write programs in Python and have access to a "VM" with 16 bit memory (64k in 64 byte pages).
 There are only limited instructions available and you need to learn about pointers.